 - Radius Server IP Enter the IP address of the Radius server. - Radius Port Enter the port number of the Radius server. - Radius Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
+Enter 0 to disable the update. - WPA-PSK/WPA2-PSK- Personal It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
+The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-Enter 0 to disable the update. - > WEP - It is based on the IEEE 802.11 standard.
-If you check this radio button, you will find a notice in red as show in Figure 4-21.
+If you check the WPA-PSK/WPA2-PSK radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-21.